IoT-Dude/iot-dude.github.io/_posts/2022-07-04-Numpy-intro.md

 NumPy is a Python library for creating and manipulating vectors and matrices.
 This  is not an exhaustive tutorial on NumPy, rather, just enough on how to use NumPy.

-This is not written in an editor but in a Jupyter Notebbok https://jupyter.org/
+This is not written in an editor but in a Jupyter Notebok https://jupyter.org/

-In Machine Learning two common concepts is <b>Feature</b> andLabel</b>.
-Feature is an input variable used in making predictions and label is in supervised learning, the "answer" or "result" portion of an example.

-Each example in a labeled dataset consists of one or more features and a label.
-For instance, in a housing dataset, the features might include the number of bedrooms, the number of bathrooms, and the age of the house, while the label might be the house's price.
-In a spam detection dataset, the features might include the subject line, the sender, and the email message itself, while the label would probably be either "spam" or "not spam."

 ## Import NumPy module